BigPolarBear1/factorization/README.md

 And this is also something I noticed earlier.
 So if we have a square mod M, it's roots mod M have a significant chance of yielding the factorization when taking the gcd.
 And I understand how that may happen, since we calculate these things from possible factors mod p. (see first chapters in paper).
 And I do remember these becoming more sparse as N becomes bigger.... which prevented me from just bruteforce taking the GCD on root combinations mod M. But I may be able to achieve it with linear algebra... hmm.
 I got to dig in tomorrow.
 There is something here I can use.

+I really need to get to the bottom of this tomorrow..
+I have this feeling that figuring this out, will also show me how to correctly implement this linear algebra step.
+Lets see.
+Anyway...
+I need to sleep i guess.
+Days are too short.